Qurram555/initvpn/README.md

 ### Disclaimer

 This is completely insecure.
 Please do not use this for anything important.
 Get a real and secure VPN.
 This is mostly a fun tool to get a VPN for a few minutes.
+To make it secure add your own certificates at the end of file.

 ### License